 Oral appliances don’t work for people with central sleep apnea or both types.
 They can also cause damage to teeth and the temporomandibular joint if they are not properly fitted.
 It’s crucial to work with a skilled, trained, and experienced sleep dentist to make sure that the oral appliance is properly fitted.

-To talk to a sleep dentist about what is the best sleep apnea treatment for you, please call (248) 825-8277 or email the Michigan Center for TMJ & Sleep Wellness at (248) 480-0085 today.
+To talk to a sleep dentist about what is the best treatment for you, please call the Michigan Center for TMJ & Sleep Wellness at (248) 480-0085 today.